Back in the day, VW's were everywhere and finding a decent used one for sale was no

 insists it's a '66, make sure it's got the center defroster vent on the top of the dash, etc.

 In other words - do your homework so you know what you're really buying.
-I'd be real suspicious if the year on the title is greater than what the vehicle appears to be.
+I'd be very

 16. Buying A Car With A Salvage Title